uber-go/fx/config/README.md

 ## Testing

-`Provider` interface makes unit testing easy, you can use the config that was loaded with service or mock it with a static provider.
-For example, lets create a calculator type, that does operations with 2 arguments:
+The `config.Provider` interface makes unit testing easy.
+You can use the config that came loaded with your service or mock it with a static provider.
+For example, let's create a calculator type that does operations with two arguments:

 ```go
 // Operation is a simple binary function.